 More than a year in the making, the Nonviolence and Just Peace conference, held in Rome from April 11-13, 2016, brought together more than 80 people for an unprecedented gathering to discuss the Catholic Church’s history of and commitment to nonviolence.

-During the opening session, Cardinal Peter Turkson, president of the Pontifical Council, delivered a message from the Holy Father (YouTube) which called “on all people of good will to recognize what Christians profess as a consequence of faith: that it is only by considering our peers as brothers and sisters that humanity can overcome wars and conflicts.”
+During the opening session, Cardinal Peter Turkson, president of the what was then the Pontifical Council for Justice and Peace, delivered a message from the Holy Father (YouTube) which called “on all people of good will to recognize what Christians profess as a consequence of faith: that it is only by considering our peers as brothers and sisters that humanity can overcome wars and conflicts.”
 Pope Francis reminded participants that conflicts cannot be avoided and that governments have a right to protect their people.
 He also said, “Your thoughts on revitalizing the tools of nonviolence, and of active nonviolence in particular, will be a needed and positive contribution.”
 Read the text of the Holy Father’s message here (available in English, Spanish, French, Italian, and Portuguese).

 A creative process that allowed each participant to share his or her experience shaped the two and half day gathering.
 In each of four sessions, a small group would sit in a “fishbowl” formation; every person would speak for a few minutes.
 Other participants were welcome to approach the “fishbowl” and take a turn to respond or address the given topic.
 After each large session, the participants broke into seven small groups to share more fully.
 This led to deep, serious and respectful conversations.